ssvassiliev/Basics_of_Computers/_episodes/04-Using_computer.md

 ---
-title: "Operating Systems"
+title: "Using a computer"
 teaching: 30
 exercises:
 questions:
-- "What files are needed to run an MD simulation with AMBER?"
+- "How to choose a computer?"
+- "How to maintain a computer?"
+- "How to protect your computer?"
+- "Is it better to repair or replace a computer?"
 objectives:
-- "Learn what types of files are needed to run an MD simulation with AMBER"
+- "Understand what are the most important factors to consider when buying a PC."
+- "Learn how to keep your computer safe."
 keypoints:
 - "To run an MD simulation with AMBER 3 files are needed: an input file, a parameter file, and a file describing coordinates/velocities . "
 ---

-## 17. Choosing a computer
+## 17. How to choose the right computer
 Choosing a computer is always about making trade-off decisions.
 Unless money is absolutely no issue for you, you will have to make some trade-offs such as:

-Powerful desktop or portable laptop.
+- Powerful desktop or portable laptop.
-Faster CPU or longer battery life
+- Faster CPU or longer battery life
-Lighter weight or less expensive
+- Lighter weight or less expensive
-Bigger and better display or less cost
+- Bigger and better display or less cost

 The trade-offs really depend on how you plan to use the system.
 The point is, before you choose your platform, it's important for you to identify your needs.
 It may be that you have a limited budget or that you have a specific pressing need.
 Unless your first priority is to get your job done as soon as possible, there is little need to spend a great deal of money.

 In my opinion, there are quite a few differences in the criteria for selecting a desktop computer or laptop.
 My choice of a laptop computer will be dictated by my preferences.
 My laptop must be lightweight and small, but I also need a reasonable-sized keyboard and high-definition screen.
 The size, weight, and screen quality are more important to me than any other factor, including price.
 Remember that identifying your needs is the first step in choosing the right platform.

-## 18.Tradeoffs in Buying a Computer
+## 18. Tradeoffs in Buying a Computer

-Find balance between price and performance.
-Don't be obsessed with getting the fastest available hardware components.
-By choosing components that are not top of the line, you can get a very good performance on a much smaller budget.
+It is also important to balance price and performance.
+Don't be obsessed with getting the fastest available hardware components, it is not necessary.
+With components  that are not top-of-the-line, you can get excellent performance for less money.
+I will briefly point out a few other things to consider when purchasing a computer.

-Laptop even the most expensive will not be suitable for serious computations for extended periods of time.

 - Desktops are powerful, upgradable, repairable, flexible price, but not portable.
 Full-sized parts make hardware reliable and replaceable.
 Desktops are way more flexible, and you can buy exactly what you need without having to buy unnecessary components.

+- Laptop even the most expensive will not be suitable for serious computations for extended periods of time.

 - As the system drive, use SSD, and as extra storage, HDD.
 Install all applications on SSDs and use HDDs for long-term storage or backups only.
 M2.NVMe SSDs are much faster than regular SSDs and provide the best performance.
 With NVMe SSD, applications will load much faster and the overall system will be more responsive.

-RAM speed
-- The speed of RAM is a tricky subject and one that actually comes down to several different factors, not just the MHz clock speed.
+- Choose the right memory
  - Going from 3000MHz to 3600MHz RAM makes very little difference to real-life performance (less than 1% in most cases).
+ - Don’t pay for RAM speeds your system doesn’t support.
+ - Speed of RAM depends on two factors, not just the MHz clock speed.
+In order to determine how fast your RAM is, you must take into account both the CAS (Column Access Strobe) latency and clock speed.

-If you are in a position where you are unsure to go for 8GB of faster RAM or 16GB, you should always opt for the 16GB especially if you are price-conscious.
+ -If you are in a position where you are unsure to go for 8GB of faster RAM or 16GB, you should always opt for the 16GB especially if you are price-conscious.
 Sure, if you can afford it then grabbing a 16GB+ kit with fast speeds will have some benefits it is only really relevant when small performance gains are important for you.

-Laptops are less powerful than desktops but portable.
+- Laptops are less powerful than desktops but portable.
 They are expensive and tough to upgrade, maintain, or repair due to miniaturized parts.
 Only a limited set of features can be customized.

-Mobile are very portable, but limited in power and impossible* to repair.
+- Mobile are very portable, but limited in power and impossible to repair.
 Same issues as laptops, but less power and I/O options.

 It is likely that at some point you will realize that one PC, even the fastest one, won't suffice to do the work you require.
 As an example, if the analysis of one sample takes a day and you have thousands of samples to analyze, it will take several years!
 Using HPC clusters provided by Digital Alliance of Canada might be an option in this case.
 It would take just a few days to complete all analyses with a thousand of CPUs.
 Such computational resources are available and free for academic researchers.
 I encourage you to attend our ACENET basics sessions next week where we will introduce these resources and explain how to use them.

 ## 19. Keeping your computer in good shape (Maintain your equipment)
 In the past computers required to be regularly powered down or rebooted.
 New computers can go without power cycling for months.
 However, if computer becomes unusually sluggish, or some programs do not behave as they should even if they are restarted then rebooting your computer is the first thing you should do before trying to solve the problem..

 - Cleanup storage.
 You can free up disk space on your hard drive by running a disk cleanup.
 This will clean out temporary files as well as delete big attachments and other types of files.